subfuzion/duet-ai-express-app/README.md

 Now run the tests:

 ```
-npm test
+$ npm test
 ```

 The third test fails because it's a bit too strict about whitepspace.
-Modify it as follows.
+Modify the code as follows.
 By the time you enter `text.`, Duet AI will offer to complete it for the expected string:

+[test.js]

 ```
     assert.ok(response.text.includes('<h1>Hello World!</h1>'));
 ```

-That's great, it tested the default, but ask Duet AI to test with a supplied name using urlencoding (the form default):
+That's great, it tested the default response when no `name` was provided, but ask Duet AI to test with a specific name using urlencoding (the form default):

+[test.js]

 ```
   // add a /greeting test with a urlencoded name parameter